paolofulgoni/DotRange/README.md

 *   `[3..6]` encloses `[4..4)` (even though the latter is empty)
 *   `(3..6]` does not enclose `[3..6]`
-*   `[4..5]` does not enclose `(3..6)` **even though it contains every value contained by the latter range**
+*   `[4..5]` does not enclose `(3..6)` **even though it contains every value contained by the latter interval**
-*   `[3..6]` does not enclose `(1..1]` **even though it contains every value contained by the latter range**
+*   `[3..6]` does not enclose `(1..1]` **even though it contains every value contained by the latter interval**

 Given this, `Interval` provides the following operations:

 #### `IsConnected`

-`Interval.IsConnected(Interval)`, which tests if these ranges are *connected*.
+`Interval.IsConnected(Interval)`, which tests if these intervals are *connected*.
-Specifically, `isConnected` tests if there is some range enclosed by both of these ranges, but this is equivalent to the mathematical definition that the union of the ranges must form a connected set (except in the special case of empty ranges).
+Specifically, `isConnected` tests if there is some interval enclosed by both of these intervals, but this is equivalent to the mathematical definition that the union of the intervals must form a connected set (except in the special case of empty intervals).

 `IsConnected` is a reflexive, symmetric relation.